openthread/ot-docs/site/en/guides/border-router/ot-commissioner-cli.md

 #  OT Commissioner CLI

-External commissioning is supported by OT Commissioner CLI, available on the [ot-commissioner GitHub repository](https://github.com/openthread/ot-commissioner).
+External commissioning is supported by the OT Commissioner CLI, available on the [ot-commissioner GitHub repository](https://github.com/openthread/ot-commissioner).
 To build and install OT Commissioner, refer to [OT Commissioner Build and Configuration](https://openthread.io/guides/commissioner/build) for instructions.